New York State Route 17A: Route description

 NY 17A begins just south of NY 17 exit 124 in the village of Goshen.
 At the traffic light with the southern on-ramp from NY 17 eastbound, NY 207 becomes NY 17A.
 The route quickly climbs to some of the hillier areas south of Goshen, offering views of not only Orange County's Black Dirt Region but Pochuck Mountain and High Point to the south in New Jersey.
 It then slowly descends past rolling meadows and farmland until it reaches the small village of Florida, where NY 94 comes in from the west shortly after the village border.
 The concurrent roads then become Florida's main street.

 Once out of the village, NY 17A and NY 94 begin to climb again, this time offering some panoramic views to the north, all the way to the Shawangunk Ridge and even the Catskill Mountains beyond them in clear enough weather.
 The road is surprisingly little developed in this area, with only one gas station between Florida and Warwick, its next stop, which likewise presents itself after a descent.
 Again, NY 17A and NY 94 serve as the bustling village's main street, longer this time and with many upscale boutiques in evidence.
 Many historic buildings line the road through Warwick.
 Near the southern end of the village, the two roads split, with NY 94 continuing toward New Jersey while NY 17A goes eastward.

 The road begins to climb again over the next few miles, passing a county park and finally the small Mount Peter ski area before crossing the Appalachian Trail along the ridgecrest of Bellvale Mountain.
 From here it once again drops down and bends in a north–south direction to reach Greenwood Lake, where NY 210 leaves to go along the side of the lake to the state line.

-Leaving Greenwood Lake, NY 17A climbs once again to cross another ridge before descending and expanding to a four-lane with median strip to pass through Sterling Forest and reach its eastern terminus at NY 17 in Southfields.
+Leaving Greenwood Lake, NY 17A climbs once again to cross another ridge before descending and expanding to a four-lane expressway to pass through Sterling Forest and reach its eastern terminus at NY 17 in Southfields.
 The highway formerly continued as County Route 106 (CR 106) in Orange and Rockland counties east to that route's eastern terminus at U.S. Route 9W (US 9W) and US 202 in Stony Point.
 CR 106 was once part of NY 210 before it was truncated to NY 17A in Greenwood Lake.